Where a non-ONS source is indicated, the link leads to an external website.

 The LCF is a continuous survey of household expenditure, food consumption and income based on a sample of around 6,000 private households in the UK.

-The LCF (formerly known as the Expenditure and Food Survey, EFS) began in 2001, taking over from the Family Expenditure Survey (FES) and the National Food Survey (NTS).
+The LCF (formerly known as the expenditure and food survey, EFS) began in 2001, taking over from the family expenditure survey (FES) and the national food survey.

 It includes details of the expenditure of households in receipt of pensions.

 MQ5 business inquiry: insurance companies, pension funds and trusts investments - Office for National Statistics (ONS)

 MQ5 is a quarterly ONS publication containing information on the activities of insurance companies, self-administered pension funds, investment trusts, unit trusts and property unit trusts.

 The estimates are derived from statistical enquiries to these financial institutions.

 Contains estimates of the level and sources of pensioners' incomes, based on 2 household surveys: the family resources survey (FRS) and the living costs and food survey (LCF).

 The Pensions Commission was an independent body set up in 2002 to keep under review the regime for UK private pensions and long-term savings.

 A thorough and detailed analysis of existing pensions data was undertaken during the review and can be accessed through the archived reports.